-- Take the receipt that the machine prints out.
-(In regions with container deposit laws, the receipt shows the value of your recycling refund, which can usually be redeemed at the cash register.)
+3. Take the receipt that the machine prints out.
+(In regions with deposit return scheme legislation, the receipt shows the value of your recycling refund, which can usually be redeemed at the return location's cash register.)

 What happens to a bottle or can when it is recycled?